wlerin/feralfilehosting/Feral Wiki/HTTP/Host a virtual host on your Feral slot/readme.md

 **STEP 4: Add it to the Server**

-After you're done with the above steps, simply create a new folder with the same name as the domain inside the `~/www/` directory on your slot.
+After you're done with the above steps, simply create a new folder with the same name as the domain inside the `~/www` directory on your slot.
 All slots have this directory in their root location.

-**Folder name 1:** example.co.uk
+**Folder name:** `example.co.uk`

 So you will have something that looks like this: